 I cannot recommend Camtasia enough for those looking for a powerful, yet easy to use screen recorder and video editor.

-It’s the ideal investment for online content creators, especially if you’re creating screencasts.
+It’s the ideal investment for online content creators, especially if you’re creating screencasts and tutorial videos.

 If you’re still on the fence after reading this Camtasia review, then I strongly recommend you download the free trial of Camtasia to try it out for yourself.